GitCode11/Nearest-k-cars/README.md

 It uses HEAP Data Structure to implement the concept.

-Euclidean Distance is calculated for the purpose.
+Few Points are given in form of arrays X and Y. Euclidean Distance is calculated for the purpose.

+This is a basic implementation and can further be extended dynamically.